John McCain: 2008 presidential campaign

-McCain's decision to choose Sarah Palin as his running mate was criticized; The New York Times journalist David Brooks said that "he took a disease that was running through the Republican party – anti-intellectualism, disrespect for facts – and he put it right at the centre of the party".
+McCain's decision to choose Sarah Palin as his running mate was criticized; The New York Times journalist David Brooks said that "he took a disease that was running through the Republican party – anti-intellectualism, disrespect for facts – and he put it right at the center of the party".
 Laura McGann in Vox says that McCain gave the "reality TV politics" and Tea Party movement more political legitimacy, as well as solidifying "the Republican Party's comfort with a candidate who would say absurdities ... unleashing a political style and a values system that animated the Tea Party movement and laid the groundwork for a Trump presidency."
 Although McCain later expressed regret for not choosing the independent Senator Joe Lieberman (who had previously been Al Gore's running mate in 2000, while still elected as a Democrat) as his VP candidate instead, he consistently defended Palin's performances at his events.

 On September 24, McCain said he was temporarily suspending his campaign activities, called on Obama to join him, and proposed delaying the first of the general election debates with Obama, to work on the proposed U.S. financial system bailout before Congress, which was targeted at addressing the subprime mortgage crisis and the 2008 financial crisis.
 McCain's intervention helped to give dissatisfied House Republicans an opportunity to propose changes to the plan that was otherwise close to agreement.
 After Obama declined McCain's suspension suggestion, McCain went ahead with the debate on September 26.
 On October 1, McCain voted in favor of a revised $700 billion rescue plan.
 Another debate was held on October 7; like the first one, polls afterward suggested that Obama had won it.
 A final presidential debate occurred on October 15.
 Down the stretch, McCain was outspent by Obama by a four-to-one margin.